JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 2. Choose a naming schema (cryptographic hash) that summarizes the semantics of what we mean when we name a component.
 3. The semantics of the naming schema need to prevent undeclared dependencies and allow for multiple variants of software to co-exist.

-I will try and break these three principles down, but they are heavily related, so it can be difficult to disambiguate them.
+I will try and break these three principles down, but they are extensively interrelated, so it can be difficult to disambiguate them.

-The central store is critical for the "realization" of components (as mentioned in the [Software Deployment](#software-deployment) section), it gives us a single place to look to find dependencies once we have identified the ones that we want.
+The central store is critical for the "realization" of components (as mentioned in the [Software Deployment](#software-deployment) section), it gives us a single place to look to find the dependencies that have already been identified.
 The isolation of components mitigates against the potential downside of a single store, namely interference.

 The naming schema is critical for the "identification" of components.
 Cryptographic hashes mean that we have a massive collision free namespace to work with, and those hashes can concisely summarize information that we wish to encode in the name.

-The semantics of the naming schema ensures correctness.
+The semantics of the naming schema is important for ensuring correctness.
 Since the cryptographic hash is generated from all the inputs (think dependencies) required to build the software, we have a robust notion of equality with which to distinguish components.
 Additionally, Nix uses this knowledge of all the inputs to ensure that there are no undeclared dependencies at build time.

-An important aside here is that we have mostly been talking about Nix's notion of equality to distinguish components.
+A notable aside here is that we have mostly been talking about Nix's notion of equality to distinguish components.
 But it is desirable that we share as many components as possible, and don't need to rebuild components that are equal.
 So this notion of equality prevents interference, but it can also be